 This is the story of my own journey, but not completely.
 While I wrote much of this book based off of my own life, Ally and Jessie's story is a lot different than mine.
 Ally tends to be a little nicer than I was during this trial in our marriage.
 Honestly, I relate more to Taylor, the porn star, in this book.
 Some people may think Taylor is the cliche porn star story, but her story was based off of many actual porn stars and ex-porn stars I met throughout this journey.
 While Ally is obviously closer to my heart in many ways, Taylor isn't far from the girl I used to be either.
 I think that's the biggest theme I want people to come away from when reading Exposed... that we are not very different from each other at all.
 As women, our hearts carry the same tune.
 I realized this while writing Exposed, and I hope my readers find this while reading it.

-Women have bought in to the false reality that they're the ones in control within the industry and control the shots.
+Women have bought into the false reality that they're the ones in control within the industry and control the shots.
 This power comes at a high cost as it perverts sexuality, deadens you to what's real and gives you a warped view of yourself.

-My brother and I had a very interesting and awkward conversation around this issue.
+My brother and I had a very interesting conversation around this issue.
 Many men are affected by pornography.
 There's another book out there that deals with this issue - Every Man's Battle.
 (We'll discuss at another time).

 Understand the things that make you prone to sin and remove them - And if thine eye offend thee, pluck it out: it is better for thee to enter into the kingdom of God with one eye, than having two eyes to be cast into hell fire.
 Mark 9:47